Korean Beef Lettuce Wraps are ready in just 15 minutes. This easy, gluten free dinner recipe is made from fridge and pantry staples. So easy!

 Ingredients

-• 2 green onions, chopped - white and light green parts, and dark parts divided
+- 2 green onions, chopped - white and light green parts and dark green parts divided

 Directions